simon-glitch/simon-glitch.github.io/My_Way_of_Life/music/music.md

     * The description of a note as a tone, or as a pitch accompanied by an overtone.

 ## Distance or different
-The distance of difference between 2 notes is the difference in the Y coordinates of 2 notes as they are placed on a staff (see [Notation]).
+The distance of difference between 2 notes is the difference in the Y coordinates of 2 notes as they are placed on a [staff](#a-staff) (see [Notation](#Notation)).

+This distance is always a pure, unitless number.
+The value is calculated as {the measured vertical distance between the notes} divided by {the vertical distance between any pair of the horizontal lines of the staff}.
+Due to the fact that notes are consistent across different staffs, and have consistent names, the distance between notes can also be measured by assigning indices to their names.

+The "notes" (actually, each letter is a set of notes, which are defined very generally here) A, B, C, D, E, F, G have respective indices of 0,1,2,3,4,5,6.
+If the octave number is declared, using the formatter "[Name][Number]", such as in "D5", then the absolute index of a note is `absIndex(note) = indexOf(Name(note)) + Number(note) * 7`.
+The distance between two notes is, **therefore**, the difference of the values returned from evaluating `absIndex` on each of them.
+* i.e. `diff(note 1, note 2) = absIndex(note 2) - absIndex(note 1)`
+* applying `abs` to this result might also make sense
+    * i.e. `dist(note 1, note 2) = abs(diff(note 1, note 2))`
+    * i.e. `dist(note 1, note 2) = abs(absIndex(note 2) - absIndex(note 1))`

 # An interval
 The vertical distance between syntactic notes.